pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 ---

 ## What's Playgrounds
 Payground is an iPad App where you can learn, experiment and create Swift coding.
-You have multiple tools and utilities for coding, such as "Hello, Byte", that is a game to learn basic concepts of programming for childs and new programmers.
+You have multiple tools and utilities for coding, such as "Hello, Byte", that is a game to learn basic concepts of programming for children and new programmers.
 To start the tutorial you should download Playgrounds the App.

 ## Creating your first Playground
 If you´re starting to learn programing it's time to know the most important code lines in your life "Hello world".
 So, let's begin!